typestruck/merochat/ARCHITECTURE.md

 #### Internal pages

 Internal pages require login to be accessed.
 Non logged users will be redirect to /login upon trying to access them.
 However, there is only a single entry point exposed to the user, /im.
-The IM page lazy loads other entry points (like user settings, karma leaboard or user profile edition) and renders them without URL changes.
+The IM page lazy loads other entry points (like user settings, karma leaderboard or user profile edition) and renders them without URL changes.

 IM uses purescript-flame as web framework. `Client.IM.Main` kickstarts the application, wires document/window events, handles websocket events and call the appropriated methods for each `IMMessage`.
 Most logical page divisions will have its own file to process given `IMMessage`s, e.g., there is a contact list, history, chat etc module.